MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Confirm that your service worker runs, as follows:

 1. Go to your web app at `http://localhost:3000`.
-If your web app is not available, run the following command.
+If your web app isn't available, run the following command:

     ```console
     npm start
     ```

 1. In Microsoft Edge, select `F12` to open DevTools.
 Select **Application**, then **Service Workers** to view the service workers.
-If the service worker is not displayed, refresh the page.
+If the service worker isn't displayed, refresh the page.

     :::image type="content" source="../media/devtools-sw-overview.png" alt-text="DevTools Service Worker overview." lightbox="../media/devtools-sw-overview.png":::